willkg/blog/posts/mozilla/socorro_2017.rst

 * **Removed lots of code and other things from the repository.** Adrian and Peter worked on the "deprecation rampage" focusing on removing unused API endpoints.
 We spent time removing Postgres tables, stored procedures, and views we weren't using.
-We removed the fakedata generation code.
+We removed the fake data generation code.
 We removed the middleware component (most of it was folded into the webapp).
 We removed the aging and broken Vagrant development environment.
 We removed a bunch of scripts whose purpose has long been forgotten.
 We removed code for cron jobs